markwkiehl/blynk_blueprint_asset_tracking/README.md

 Save the modified sketch and then upload it to your Particle Boron.
 Restart your Particle Boron and allow it to connect to the Particle Cloud.

+## Blynk Web Dashboard &amp; Blynk.App Widgets
+The GPS position longitude/latitude coordinates stored in the datastream V3 can be displayed with a web widget 'Label Display', but not with a Blynk.App widget.
+The position shown on a map may be displayed on the web dashboard and Blynk.App using a Map Widget.

+The device speed in mph is available in the datastream V4.
+A variety of web dashboard and Blynk.App widgets can display this value, including Label Display / Value Display / Labeled Value, gauge, chart, etc.

+The datastream V5 named 'position_changed' V5 will be updated to a value of 1 by the hardware when it has changed by more than 122 m / 400 ft since it was powered on, or since the last time data was published (firmware variable TIMER_INTERVAL_MS).
+The datastream value is not updated to a value of 0 by the hardware, so this should be done with an automation if the feature is to be used.
+A variety of widgets including a LED, switch, and value display can be used to visualize the datastream value, and it may also be used in an automation to notify the user of change in value.
+The hardware determines the change in position from the last published GPS coordinates.
+The position delta of 122 m / 400 ft can be changed in the hardware, but note that making it smaller can cause false positive triggers if the GPS accuracy is poor.

+The last date/time in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) the position was last published by the hardware can be viewed by using a Label Display / Value Display web dashboard / Blynk.App widget.

 ## Blynk Web Dashboard

 ## Blynk.App

+## Automation
+An [automation](https://docs.blynk.io/en/concepts/automations) can be created to notify the user when the device position has changed more than 122 m / 400 ft since it was powered on, or since the last time data was published (firmware variable TIMER_INTERVAL_MS).
+See

+The datastream V5 named ‘position_changed’ will be set to the value of 1 by the hardware when the position has changed.
+Any automation should reset the datastream to a value of 0 after it is triggered.
+The hardware determines the change in position from the last published GPS coordinates.
+The position delta of 122 m / 400 ft can be changed in the hardware, but note that making it smaller can cause false positive triggers if the GPS accuracy is poor.
+Details on how to create an automation are in the article [How to connect a Particle device to Blynk](https://blynk.io/blog/how-to-connect-a-particle-device-to-blynk).

 ## Related Links
 [How to connect a Particle device to Blynk](https://blynk.io/blog/how-to-connect-a-particle-device-to-blynk)<br/>